GET A GRIP! HOW STRESS HURTS THE BODY AND WHAT YOU CAN DO ABOUT IT

 - Physical or Biomechanical Stress from physical trauma, obesity, under-exercise, surgery, spinal misalignments, etc. burdens our nervous system, bypassing the brain and directly impacting the HPA axis to initiate the stress response.

 - Biochemical/Chemical Stress are hidden internal stressors that cumulatively present major health challenges.
 Inflammatory and toxic foods, blood sugar issues, nutrient deficiencies, poor food quality, EMFs, pesticides, and GMOs all create biochemical stress.
 Everyday stressors like medications, heavy metals, radiation, endocrine disruptors, and other environmental chemicals constantly bombard our detoxification system.
 Additionally, poor sleep, dental issues, pathogens, and hidden infections present a toxic load contributing to stress.

-NOW WHAT?
 HOW TO BOOST YOUR ABILITY TO HANDLE STRESS

 There are many ways to avoid the harmful impact stress has on our bodies.
 Reducing sources of stress while fortifying nutritional demands during chronic stress can synergistically act as preventative medicine.

 Resolving multiple stress burdens requires a whole-person approach for a sustainable solution.
 It is recommended to address personal external mental/ emotional/ lifestyle stressors while working with a practitioner to uncover and rebalance hidden internal biochemical and physical stressors.
 Several ways to do this include: